mkhuda/agent-ps/README.md

 ![The bottom of the screen: a legend naming all eight agents, each in its own colour, the sort order spelled out on the right, and the key bar beneath it](https://raw.githubusercontent.com/mkhuda/agent-ps/main/images/agent-ps-footer-screenshot.jpg)

-That middle line does three jobs.
-It is the key to the colours in the AGENT column, it says the sort order in words so the marked heading is never a guess, and it is where a note appears for a few seconds after you act on something.
+That middle line is the key to the colours, names the sort order in words, and is where a note appears for a few seconds after you act on something.

 Backspacing a filter down to nothing leaves filter mode, so the key bar comes back without reaching for escape.